Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Discussion

 {\bf Implications for Research, Industry, and Practice.} Our key findings have broad privacy and security implications.
-We found that, also for Matter, features extracted from metadata leak valuable information even when traffic is encrypted.
-This demonstrates that Matter encryption alone does not ensure complete privacy.
+We found that, also for Matter, features extracted from metadata leak valuable information.
+Thus, Matter encryption alone does not ensure complete privacy.
 These results are consistent with prior studies (see Sect.~\ref{sec:related}) showing that encrypted IoT traffic can still expose user behaviors and device interactions.
 However, these results are even more impactful for Matter, due to the advertised focus on security and privacy~\cite{matter_coreSpec}.
 Moreover, we observe that Matter’s strong emphasis on interoperability results in deterministic packet lengths.
 This design choice introduces a privacy leakage that affects all Matter devices collectively, rather than individual ones.
-Therefore, our methodology and findings apply to all end devices.
-Although interoperability provides clear benefits, the introduction of controlled variability in packet structures could help mitigate these risks.
-One possible approach is the use of randomized packet padding, although this could come at the cost of higher energy consumption.
+Therefore, our methodology and findings apply to all end devices and extend further to any environment in which they are deployed.

+{\bf Mitigations.} Without losing the benefits of interoperability, the introduction of controlled and synchronized variability in packet structures could help mitigate encrypted traffic analysis, e.g., via randomized packet padding.
+According to such a methodology, Matter packets could include a variable portion of application-layer payload filled with unused bytes, included on purpose to protect against encrypted traffic analysis.
+Although effective, this mitigation is well known to come at the cost of higher energy consumption~\cite{papadogiannaki2021_csur}.
 Thus, future protocol designs should carefully evaluate such mitigation strategies to preserve interoperability while maintaining performance and privacy.

-{\bf Limitations.} The dataset used in this paper includes four device types from three manufacturers.
-Although this represents a limited set of Matter device types, we verified the existence of the identified patterns with the official CHIP tool provided by Matter, running the official version of Matter 1.4.
-Thus, our findings apply beyond these devices.
-Due to the scope of this work, we conducted only limited investigation of device error responses.
-Nevertheless, we identified that \ac{rda} packets containing errors for single-attribute \ac{rra} requests can be regularly detected.
-This could pave the way for even more robust device detection.
-Finally, we consider an attacker with access to the network decryption keys, e.g., the Wi-Fi and Thread MAC-layer keys.
-Many scientific contributions show that users often set weak or easily guessable passwords, making the considered scenario highly realistic and relevant.